-Assessment: Each midterm 10%, integration proficiency test 10%, homework 25%, weekly discussion participation 10%, final exam 25%.
+Assessment: Each project 15%, each proficiency test 5%, homework 20%, weekly discussion participation 10%.

 Late work: Late work won't be accepted, and you won't be allowed to make up missed exams, except under very exceptional circumstances (e.g., the sasquatch attacks - and even then you should get a note from the sasquatch).
 In the case of a conflict that you absolutely can't resolve (for example, a religious holiday), you may arrange to take a midterm exam early.